adambard/schengencalc/README.md

 # schengencalc

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A handy Schengen Zone re-entry date calculator, built with Om and Kioo

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Adam Bard

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.